 Adapting talking and listening activities for children of different ages

 Children can understand more and want to talk for longer as they get older.

-Your young child might just want to talk about one or two things before she gets bored.
+Your young child might just want to talk about one or two things before getting bored.

-Your older child might want to tell you about something specific from school or another part of his day.
+Your older child might want to tell you about something specific from school or another part of their day.
 You can also encourage your older child to listen to you – for example, ‘Do you want to hear what I did today?’
-But don’t force your child to listen if it looks like he’s losing interest.
+But don’t force your child to listen if it looks like they’re losing interest.